 Music study at The Open University develops personal creativity and a deep understanding of how music is produced, the different forms it takes and its cultural contexts.
 Driven by a team of expert academics conducting world-class research, our modules are among the best in the country, offering in-depth and up-to-date study of a wealth of musical styles and themes.
 We offer BA (Honours) Music, an undergraduate degree with a concentration in music or a PhD on the research topic of your choice.

 The academics within the discipline are all musicians themselves and combine their academic interest in the subject with a passion for music.
 Their specialisms include historical musicology, music analysis, performance practice, film music, ethnomusicology and music iconography.

-REF2014 confirmed the excellence of OU Music research: we were rated joint first in the UK in the ‘Music, Dance and Drama’ Unit of Assessment in the Guardian’s analysis and eighth in the Times Higher Education’s table.
-In addition, the Music submission ranked highest of all those put forward by the OU.
-94% of our submissions were rated 3* (‘internationally excellent’) or 4* (‘world-leading’).
-See more.
+In the Research Excellence Framework 2014 we were rated joint first in the UK in the Music, Dance and Drama Unit of Assessment in the Guardian’s analysis and eighth in the Times Higher Education’s table.
+94% of our submissions were rated 3* (internationally excellent) or 4* (world leading).
+Read more about our research.

 We have collaborated with the Trinity Laban Conservatoire of Music and Dance to offer a 60 credit practical music module, The practice of music making, which offers students the chance to receive expert tuition in the creation of music.
 We’ve also formed an academic partnership with the Orchestra of the Age of Enlightenment, resulting in a number of joint events and projects.